 Downtown Texarkana is unique as a bi-City, bi-State historic core.
 Founded in 1873 at the junction of two railroads, State Line Avenue follows the Texas-Arkansas state line throughout the center of downtown and much of Texarkana.
-The architecture is of an impressive scale and reflects that of a prominent center for regional commerce and government with grand hotels, arts and cultural facilities, large government buildings and Union Station with several even straddling the state line.
+The architecture is of an impressive scale and reflects that of a prominent center for regional commerce and government with grand hotels, arts and cultural facilities, large government buildings and Union Station with several straddling the state line.

-In addition, Main Street Texarkana works to stimulate business opportunity in the Main Street Program area offering several loan programs to support business development and property improvements.
+In addition, Main Street Texarkana works to stimulate business opportunity in the Main Street Program area offering loan and grant programs to support business development and property improvements.
 It is an exciting time to be in downtown!
 Availability is updated here regularly.
 Please contact Main Street Texarkana for more information on expanding or locating downtown.

 |Median Household Income||$42,449|